| Figure | Value | Source |

 No. One AMA covers one property regardless of how many owners are on title.
 All owners must consent to the registration, and one is designated the registered manager for tax communications.

 Yes.
 AMAs can be held by individuals or by Greek companies.
 Foreign owners with multiple properties often hold the AMAs through a Greek LLC for liability and tax efficiency reasons.
-The decision depends on rental volume, US tax considerations, and estate planning.

-The initial penalty for operating a short-term rental without an AMA is 5,000 euros per property, plus the obligation to file back-tax returns covering unreported income.
+The initial penalty for operating a short-term rental without an AMA is €5,000 per property, plus the obligation to file back-tax returns covering unreported income.
 Repeat or sustained non-compliance increases the penalty and can lead to platform delisting.

 Yes.
 Non-resident owners face the same regulatory framework.
 The practical difference is that non-residents typically must operate through a Greek tax representative, who handles AMA registration, tax filings, and AADE communications on their behalf.

 The Greek government has signaled it will review the moratorium based on housing affordability data.
 Industry expectations as of 2026 are split: some expect another extension, others expect a narrower geographic scope with conditional new licenses.
-Buy Greece monitors policy announcements and updates clients on rule changes that affect investment decisions.
+BUY GREECE monitors policy announcements and updates clients on rule changes that affect investment decisions.

-If you own a Greek property and want a compliance audit, or you are evaluating a purchase and need to model rental yields under the 2026 rules, Buy Greece coordinates the AMA registration, ongoing tax compliance, and US-side reporting through our vetted network of Greek lawyers, tax advisors, and property managers.
+If you own a Greek property and want a compliance audit, or you are evaluating a purchase and need to model rental yields under the 2026 rules, BUY GREECE coordinates the AMA registration, ongoing tax compliance, and US-side reporting through our vetted network of Greek lawyers, tax advisors, and property managers.